 Currently, the Digital Orthophoto has three series of products, namely DOP5000, DOP1000-1963 and DOPM50-L0, which are classified based on the sizes of image resolution and the types of source photographs used.
 They are stored in the image formats of GeoTIFF and JPEG with associated geo-referencing data in a World format.

 The DOP5000 Series has an image resolution of 0.2m in terms of ground sample distance per pixel covering the whole territory of Hong Kong.
-It is compiled mainly from the recent aerial photographs of an approximate photo scale of 1:16,000 taken at a flying height of 2,400m (or 7,000-8,000 ft.).
+It is compiled mainly from the recent aerial photographs taken at various flying heights (from 2,000 ft. to 9,000 ft).
 Unlike land areas, sea areas are not fully covered by aerial photographs.
 Therefore, some sea areas as shown on the DOP5000 orthophoto are produced by duplicating a similar image.
 The DOP5000 orthophoto is commonly used as a 1:5,000 map for general purpose by the architects, engineers, planners, developers, etc. It is supplied on tile basis and each tile is equivalent to the coverage of the corresponding 1:5,000 topographic map tile.
-A full set of the DOP5000 orthophoto has 191 tiles.
+A full set of the DOP5000 orthophoto has 192 tiles.
 Updated tiles of the DOP5000 orthophoto will be published yearly (see Map Reference and Data Updateness for latest information).

 The DOP1000 Series has an image resolution of 0.1m in terms of ground sample distance per pixel.
 There is currently one special edition produced in this series using mainly aerial photographs of an approximate photo scale of 1:8,000 taken at a flying height of about 1,200 m (or 3,900 ft.) in January/February of Year 1963, which is named DOP1000 Series - 1963 Orthophoto and commonly known as 1963 Orthophoto.
 It covers all Demarcation Districts (DD) in the New Territories and Kowloon Districts except some places, including the border areas, Ping Chau and a few hill tops, where suitable 1963 aerial photographs are not available.
 These areas without photographic images are shown in white on the orthophoto.
 For some ground features having a drastic change of elevation, e.g. a cliff, their images will have a smearing appearance due to insufficient data, which is a commonly encountered issue in producing a high resolution orthophoto.